Knoxville College: Origins and establishment

-In the 1870s, the church's Freedmen's Mission, which had established mission schools for freed slaves across the South, decided to refocus its efforts on building a larger, better-equipped school in Knoxville, in part due to stiff competition from other denominations in Nashville.
+In the 1870s, the church's Freedmen's Mission, which had established mission schools for freed slaves across the South, refocused efforts on building a larger, better-equipped school in Knoxville, in part due to stiff competition from other denominations in Nashville.
 In 1875, the church sold its East Knoxville property and purchased its current property, which at the time consisted of a hill that had been occupied by a Confederate battery during the Civil War.
 The school's first building, McKee Hall, named for O.S.
 McKee, was completed in 1876, and the school opened in December of that year.
 Former governor William G. Brownlow and gubernatorial candidate William F. Yardley spoke at the opening ceremonies.

 John Schouller McCulloch was named the school's first principal and Eliza B. Wallace was named the school's principal of female students.
 The new school was primarily a normal school, which trained teachers, but also operated an academy for the education of local children.
 In 1877, the school was designated a college by the state, to the surprise of McCulloch, as few of the school's students were ready for a college-level curriculum.
 In 1890, the state designated the school the recipient of its Morrill Act funds for blacks, with which the school established mechanical and agricultural departments.